sudo-alt-duke/worldbossfucker/README.md

 I made this for fun, use this hack for educational purposes

 # FAQ
-# Well, how do I install this duke?
+# Well, how do I install this xz and dxke?
 Well little timmy, thats the thing.
 Its private if you don't know me!! ![alt text](https://i.kym-cdn.com/entries/icons/original/000/034/213/cover2.jpg)
 # Well I know you, how do I install this?
 1: Get the exe and open worldboss <br />